olalogic/printf/README.md

 # PRINTF function project in C
-## Olaoluwa Idowu && Rosemary Nwachukwu.
+## by Olaoluwa Idowu && Rosemary Nwachukwu.

 ### 0. A function that produces output according to a format.